solliancenet/azure-synapse-analytics-workshop-400/day-01/activity02-data-engineering-discussion.md

 Q: You need to perform some data preparation on data stored in ADLS Gen 2.
 Which option should you use to run the transformations (pick only one)?

-A) Synapse SQL Pool / SQL Serverless
+A) Synapse dedicated SQL pool / serverless SQL pool

-B) Synapse Spark Pool
+B) Apache Spark in Azure Synapse Analytics

 C) Integration Runtime

-E) It depends

 ## Audience Poll 2

 Q: You are performing initial exploration of the data and experimenting with the necessary transformations.
 Which option should you use to run the transformations (pick only one)?

-A) Synapse SQL Pool / SQL Serverless
+A) Synapse dedicated SQL pool / serverless SQL pool

-B) Synapse Spark Pool
+B) Apache Spark in Azure Synapse Analytics

 C) Integration Runtime